 Are you thinking about purchasing a waterfront home, there are considerations to factor in when moving to an oceanfront, bayfront, or waterfront house.
 Waterfront can include many locations including the ocean, bay, harbor, lake, canal, river, and more.
 Many of these homes are designed to be see-through and have lots of windows to take full advantage of the view!
-Waterfront homes have views that are easy on the eyes, but the water can have damaging effects on the structure.
+A Waterfront home will have views that are easy on the eyes, but the water can have damaging effects on the structure.
 Knowledge of the construction is an important fact to ensure that the building will last!

 Not All Views are Equal

 What are some of the views that you may be looking for?
 An oceanfront view may have a boardwalk and sand in front of it.
 And the bayfront homes have harbor views and they are dynamic with the changing scenery as the boats go by.
 Typically a bayfront home will have a higher price point than an oceanfront home.

 There are whitewater views, meaning you can see the waves crashing and the “white water”.
 There are “sit down” views, which equates to sitting down and on a piece of furniture and being able to see the view.

-In Newport Beach, California for example, you can purchase real estate that is oceanfront, bayfront, Canal view or back bay.
+In Newport Beach, California for example, you can purchase a waterfront home that may be oceanfront, bayfront, Canal view or back bay.
 And there are varying price points.
 Each area is going to provide you with a different lifestyle.

 There are also lake-view homes and again the closer to the lake may be the most desirable.
 However, there are distant views where you can see the water.

-If you are interested in a waterfront home that has peek-a-boo views, which means there may be a small section which can be seen.
+If you are interested in a waterfront home that has peek-a-boo views, which means there may be a small section that can be seen.
 As a Real Estate professional, if the view is very tiny and does not add much, then it is not an emphasis.
 Homes for sale with peek-a-boo views need to marketed accurately in the MLS and online so that potential buyers know what to expect when they preview the property.